RedsAnalysis/AI-Background-Remover-Inpaint-Editor/README.md

 ## Requirements

 See requirements.txt for detailed package dependencies.
 Key dependencies include:
-- rembg: For background removal
+- rembg & transparent_background: For background removal
 - gradio: For the web interface
 - Pillow: For image processing
-- torch: For AI model operations
+- torch & onnxruntime: For AI model operations

 ## Contributing